trenchdevs/trenchdevs/README.md

 ### Development Setup

 1. Clone the repo: `git clone https://github.com/trenchdevs/trenchdevs.git`
 2. `cd /path/to/trenchdevs`
 3. Initialize Everything: `npm run be:init`
-4. Navigate to trenchdevs.localhost and you should see the home page
+4. Navigate to `trenchdevs.localhost:22071` and you should see the default trenchdevs site

 ## Code of Conduct